MidnightSkyUniverse/predict_customer_churn/README.md

-What Is This?
+# What Is This?

-How To Use This
+# How To Use This

-Testing
+# Testing

-Run the command pytes churn_script_logging_and_tests_solution.py Log file ./logs/churn_library.log is generated every time the test is launched
+1. Run the command 'pytes churn_script_logging_and_tests_solution.py'
+2. Log file ./logs/churn_library.log is generated every time the test is launched